Different Types of AI Agents That Power the Modern Systems

 Use Cases:

-• AI chatbots handle inquiries and thereby reduce human agents to provide support.
+• AI chatbots handle inquiries and thereby reduce the need for human agents to provide support.

 • E-commerce assistants provide product recommendations and assist customers with the purchasing process.